nickfarrow/frostr/README.md

 # FROSTR

-Use `Flexible Round Optimized Schnorr Threshold` (FROST) signatures to create a threshold multisignature (`t-of-n`) nostr account with your friends.
+use `Flexible Round Optimized Schnorr Threshold` (FROST) signatures to create a joint nostr account with your friends.

-To make a post/event, you require `t-of-n` parties to individually sign.
+FROST is a threshold multisignature (`t-of-n`), so to make a post/event you require `t` parties to individually sign and contribute signature shares.
+These signature shares are then combined into a single schnorr signature which is valid under the joint public key.

 **Extremely unsafe and violently untested**